EMPLOYMENT LAW NEWS

 Applying Paid Leave Laws Too Broadly

+Large employers understand the difficulties of applying paid leave laws to their specific locations.
 Sometimes, for the sake of simplicity, businesses will adopt a single paid leave policy for all employees, regardless of where they work and live.
-Even taking a regional approach to paid leave likely means employers are providing more benefits than they would otherwise.
+By taking this regional approach to paid leave, employers may be providing more benefits than they would otherwise.
 While this approach may save time and energy at headquarters, it can add up quickly.

 Though this is not necessarily a miscalculation, the cost of being too generous with paid leave could be a pitfall for multilocation employers.
+Important factors to consider when analyzing your regional paid leave policy include accrual rates, date accrual begins, max use per year, and carryover requirements.

 Not Fully Vetting Employee Leave